Study the Fine Arts Abroad

 The Accademia dell’Arte is an internationally recognized institution providing students of theater, music, and dance the opportunity for an intensive semester of study with world-renowned masters of their craft.
 The first half of the program comprises daily training in movement, extended vocal techniques, and Italian language.
 Intensive workshops follow and entail studies in Commedia, and an introduction to performance topics including mask-making and clown.

 London Internship Program in Theatre (LIP)

-Junior and senior Theatre Arts, Design, Production, and Management majors may take advantage of the School’s special London Internship Program in either the fall or spring semester.
+Junior Theatre Arts, Design, Production, and Stage Management majors may take advantage of the School’s special London Internship Program in the spring semester.
 Students enrolled in LIP will study the various aspects of the theatre industry through a unique combination of coursework and hands-on experience in a full-time field placement internship.